Table of Contents

 2. Create an outstanding dining experience

-You can’t talk about restaurant marketing tips without mentioning the dining experience at least once.
+You can’t give marketing tips for restaurant owners without mentioning the dining experience at least once.
 Marketing isn’t a separate entity of the company but is part of its fabric at every level.

 Offer options